BitcoinDesign/Guide/guide/glossary/address.md

 ### Change address

 When the output of a transaction is used as the input of another transaction, it must be spent entirely.
 Sometimes the value of the output is higher than what the user wishes to pay.
-In this case, the bitcoin client generates a new Bitcoin address, and sends the difference back to this address.
+In this case, the bitcoin client generates a new bitcoin address, and sends the difference back to this address.
 This is known as *change address*.
 The change address format used will usually be the default format used by the wallet application.

 ## Address compatibility